Skip to main content

 Primary use caseScrape + crawlSearch + answerScrape + search + crawl + map + extract

-Self-host shapeMulti-service composeNot availableSingle 8 MB binary
+Self-host shapeMulti-service composeNot availableSingle small binary

 MCP supportOfficial serverCommunity wrappersBuilt-in